boazsegev/iodine/README.md

 ### Optimizing for Memory Instead

-Using the `--preload` or `-warmup` options will disable hot code swapping and save memory by loading the application to the root process (leveraging the copy-on-write memory OS feature).
+Using the `--preload` (or `-preload`) option will disable hot code swapping and save memory by loading the application to the root process (leveraging the copy-on-write memory OS feature).
 It will also disable any ability to update the app without restarting iodine (useful, e.g., when using a container and load balancer for hot restarts).

 ## How does it compare to other servers?